About the surgery

 Physician Associate

-Victoria Higginson and Sadie Cowen are the Care Coordinators working for the Devizes Group of Practices.
-They work with your own GP Surgery, assisting patients in need who are over 65.
-Their aim is to promote independence, supporting patients (and their carers) in their own homes to fulfil their daily needs.
+Victoria Higginson is our Care Coordinators working for the Devizes Group of Practices.
+Vicky works with your own GP Surgery, assisting patients in need who are over 65.
+The aim is to promote independence, supporting patients (and their carers) in their own homes to fulfil their daily needs.

 The Care Coordinator will contribute to care plans for patients and will be a point of contact for patients, carers and their families.
 Where necessary, they will signpost and liaise with other agencies including the voluntary sector on your behalf.